Precision tests of bulk entanglement: $AdS_3$ vectors: Corrections to minimal area

 The integral evaluates to

 Substituting $r_m$ in terms of interval length $\pi x$ from \eqref{int length}, and keeping the leading order term we obtain

 Comparing this result to the answer from the CFT in (\ref{gscft}) and identifying $h = 1+ \frac{M}{2}, \bar h = \frac{M}{2}$, we see that the leading term agrees, while the sub-leading term differs.
-In fact the dependence of this term from the CFT is of form $x^{4(M+1)}$, while from the shift in area goes as $x^{2(M+1)}$.
-We will see in section \ref{bulkent}, that the second term in the FLM formula (\ref{flm}) precisely has contributions which cancel the sub-leading term in (\ref{corrected area 1,0}) and reproduces the result from the CFT.
+In fact, the dependence of this term on the CFT is of the form $x^{4(M+1)}$, while the shift in area goes as $x^{2(M+1)}$.
+We will see in section \ref{bulkent} that the second term in the FLM formula (\ref{flm}) precisely has contributions which cancel the sub-leading term in (\ref{corrected area 1,0}) and reproduce the result from the CFT.
 This pattern of cancellation was seen earlier for primaries, and descendants dual to a scalar \cite{Belin:2018juv,Chowdhury:2024fpd}.